 King George VI and Queen Elizabeth Stakes Past Winners

-Here are the King George VI and Queen Elizabeth Stakes past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won along with the age & weight of the horse.
+Here are the King George VI and Queen Elizabeth Stakes' past winners for the last 10 renewals.
+Each row details the year of the race, the horse which won, along with the age & weight of the horse.
 Also detailed is the stall where the horse came from and the total number of runners in the race.
-The horse's trainer at the time of winning the King George VI and Queen Elizabeth Stakes and the jockey are also displayed, along with the starting price at which the horse was sent off.
+The horse's trainer and the jockey at the time of winning the King George VI and Queen Elizabeth Stakes are also displayed, along with the starting price at which the horse was sent off.

 Year | Horse (Drawn) | Info |